 As the CSB noted in its Chevron Interim and draft Chevron Regulatory Reports, workforce participation is a key element of process safety and effective major accident prevention.
-The CCPS lists workforce involvement as one of 20 essential management components necessary to reduce process safety risks and prevent major chemical accidents.225 In one of its publications, the CCPS states that workforce participation leads to worker empowerment, management responsiveness, and process safety performance improvement.226 The OSHA PSM standard provides for participation by workers and their representatives.
-It requires employers to consult with employees and their representatives on the performance and development of PHAs and on the development of the 13 remaining PSM elements, and to develop a written plan of action regarding the implementation of the employee participation required under this section.227 However, other regions such as the UK go further to ensure effective worker participation by specifying the election of safety representatives by the workers to serve many functions related to health and safety, including investigating complaints and accidents and conducting inspections.228 UK regulations also require employers to establish a safety committee when one is requested by at least two health and safety representatives.229 workforce and its representative, the United Steelworkers Union (USW), expressed concerns regarding the NHT unit that were not adequately addressed by Tesoro managers in the lead-up to the incident.
+The CCPS lists workforce involvement as one of 20 essential management components necessary to reduce process safety risks and prevent major chemical accidents.
+In one of its publications, the CCPS states that workforce participation leads to worker empowerment, management responsiveness, and process safety performance improvement.
+The OSHA PSM standard provides for participation by workers and their representatives.
+It requires employers to consult with employees and their representatives on the performance and development of PHAs and on the development of the 13 remaining PSM elements, and to develop a written plan of action regarding the implementation of the employee participation required under this section.
+However, other regions such as the UK go further to ensure effective worker participation by specifying the election of safety representatives by the workers to serve many functions related to health and safety, including investigating complaints and accidents and conducting inspections.
+UK regulations also require employers to establish a safety committee when one is requested by at least two health and safety representatives.

+Like the federal PSM standard, the WAC provides for workforce participation in a company's PSM program and has implemented language identical to that contained in the federal PSM standard.
+However, throughout its investigation of the Tesoro incident, the CSB has seen that the Tesoro refinery workforce and its representative, the United Steelworkers Union (USW), expressed concerns regarding the NHT unit that were not adequately addressed by Tesoro managers in the lead-up to the incident.
 During a 2006 PHA revalidation on the NHT unit at the Tesoro Anacortes Refinery, workers noted 31 near misses in the NHT unit in the last 5 years because of many possible factors, including too many outside tasks and continual rotation of the field and control room operators.
 The PHA team requested a review of experience and training for NHT operators to address these workload concerns.
 A manager at the refinery closed the action item with one simple statement: "Experience levels of teams, where and when individuals are trained on the NHT are managed by team supervisor."
 The action item was closed without resolution of the concerns expressed by the Tesoro workers on the PHA team.